Barcode Fonts

 - Barcode density

 ConnectCode Barcode Font has been created and tested vigorously by a team with many years of experience in the Auto-ID and IT industry.
-It takes into consideration all the above mentioned properties and is definitely one of the best barcode font around. - Simplicity - Ease of use has always been an important consideration in ConnetCode.
-Similar products in the industry requires a complicated encoder application that generates mystic numbers and alphabets for the specification of the barcode.
+It takes into consideration all the above-mentioned properties and is definitely one of the best barcode fonts packages around. - Simplicity - Ease of use has always been an essential consideration in ConnectCode.
+The Encoder and Fonts are kept simple and aim to adapt to your current workflow.
+For some barcodes, you can enter text in the editor to create the barcode.

-ConnectCode does make use of an encoder as well.
-However, the fonts have been designed in such a way that a user can even specify a barcode by keying in the characters directly as much as possible. - Multiple Barcode Sizes - Each barcode font in ConnectCode comes with a minimum of 7 sizes.
-On top of that, some barcodes like UPC and EAN come with human readable text support.
+- Multiple Barcode Sizes - Each barcode font in ConnectCode comes with a minimum of 7 sizes.
+On top of that, some barcodes like UPC and EAN come with human-readable text support.

-- Integration - ConnectCode comes with a vast variety of tools, applications for ease of integration with Third Party products.
+- Integration - ConnectCode comes with a wide variety of tools, applications for ease of integration with Third Party Products.

 - Encoder Application

-- Microsoft Office Macros - For ease of use in Microsoft Word, Access, Publisher and Excel etc..
+- Microsoft Office Macros - For ease of use in Microsoft Word, Access, and Excel

 - Crystal Reports Formulas

-- Produce Images - A special feature of the Encoder creates high resolution images out of the barcode fonts.
+- Produce Images - A unique feature of the Encoder creates high-resolution images out of the barcode fonts.
 This combination of fonts and images offered by ConnectCode makes it one of the most versatile products in enabling barcodes for enterprises and personal use.